Castellanosia: Description

 Castellanosia caineana is a species of tree like cactus native to South America that branching freely at the base, has 8-9 ribs and can grow 5–6 meters tall.
 Diurnal, tubular flowers of a deep red color bloom from mature stem tips.
 No cephalia are present on the tip, though heteromorphic spination does occur on the mature stems.
 Lower branches bear long thorns, whilst the flowering apex bears only fine bristles.
 The grey-green stems are Long and cylindrical, clearly jointed, somewhat flexible.
 Stem segments 30–40 cm long and 8–11 cm in diameter.
-The grey areola are circular and spread 3 cm apart.
+The grey areole are circular and spread 3 cm apart.
 Each areola on young stems contains 4 radial spine, 7 cm long, and 15-16 radial spines.
 On the flowering areola, There are 25-26 fine, bristle-like spines.
 Spines are noticeably dimorphic, changing as it grows.
 Cutting taken from mature stems will not continue to grow mature areola.
 Mature Areola only grow once they reach a certain height like that of Pilosocereus.
 The flowers are a purplish red, around 3–5 cm long and are produced above the bristle-carrying areoles.
 Flower buds naked.
 Ovary and tube have wide overlapping abruptly tapered scales, and dense creamy felt in their axils.
 The outer perianth segments are obtuse, while the inner ones are broadly lanceolate (Acute) and purple.
 The anther is long and flattened, pale yellow.
 The style is more or less prominent, thick, and pink. flowers contain 15 stigma-lobes of pinkish- white color.
-Fruits are greenish-yellow, globose, and up to 3 centimeters long.
-Seeds are less than 1mm and are a reddish brown.
+Fruits are greenish-yellow, globose, and up to 3 cm long.
+Seeds are less than 1 mm and are a reddish brown.